 In October 2014, the City of Mobile received a new National Pollutant Discharge Elimination Systems (NPDES) Permit for its storm water program.
 As required by this new NPDES Permit, the City has initiated an effort to routinely update its Storm Water Management Program (SWMP) Plan.
 The SWMP Plan describes the activities performed by the City to help improve the quality of storm water discharged from the storm sewer system.
-The link below will provide you with an Adobe Acrobat version of the SWMP Plan.
+The link below will provide you with an Adobe Acrobat version of the 2019 DRAFT SWMP Plan.

 Low-impact development (LID) is an approach to managing stormwater runoff as part of green infrastructure.
 LID emphasizes conservation and use of on-site natural features to protect water quality.
 Green infrastructure reduces and treats stormwater at its source while delivering environmental, social and economic benefits.